alocken/Project-1---SQL/starting_with_data.md

 ORDER BY totalvisits DESC;
 ```

-Answer: Event is observed to be the most frequent type.
+Answer: "Event" is observed to be the most frequent type.

 ![alt text](<Start Data - Q3.png>)